CanDIG/clinical_ETL_code/README.md

 Each line in the mapping template is composed of comma separated values with two components.
 The first value is an `element` or field from the target schema and the second value contains a suggested `mapping method` or function to map a field from an input sheet to a valid value for the identified `element`.
 Each `element`, shows the full object linking path to each field required by the model.
 These values should not be edited.

-If you are generating a mapping for the current CanDIG MoH model, you can use the pre-generated [`moh_template.csv`](moh_template.csv) file.
+If you are generating a mapping for the current CanDIG MoH model, you can use the pre-generated [`moh_v3_template.csv`](moh_v3_template.csv) file.
 This file is modified from the auto-generated template to update a few fields that require specific handling.

 You will need to edit the `mapping method` values in each line in the following ways:
 1. Replace the generic sheet names (e.g. `DONOR_SHEET`, `SAMPLE_REGISTRATIONS_SHEET`) with the sheet/csv names you are using as your input to `CSVConvert.py`